unfold/retina/Readme.md

 # retina

-  CSS style processor that analyzes your existing stylesheet
+  CSS processor which adds retina declarations where retina version images are found, generates scaled down non-retina images and updates the existing stylesheet

 ## Installation